 IEPs and IBPs are developed and evaluated each term with all staff, therapists and parents.
-In addition we provide end of term reports that inform parents of all progress and national curriculum levels.
+In addition we provide end of term reports (at the end of the autumn term), end of year reports and parents evenings (spring term) that inform parents of all progress and national curriculum levels.